Ma Pi Leng Pass is the most astonishing mountain road of Vietnam

 Ma Pi Leng Pass is a high mountain pass at an elevation of 1.202m (3,943ft) above the sea level, located in the Hà Giang Province of Vietnam.
 It’s said to be the most astonishing mountain road in all of Vietnam.

-Can you drive to Ma Pi Leng Pass?
+Can you drive through Ma Pi Leng Pass?

-Set high in the northern part of the country, close to the border with China, the road to the summit is totally paved but bumpy.
+Set high on the northern part of the country, near the Chinese border, the road to the summit is totally paved but bumpy.
 It’s called National Road No. 4C (QL4C), nicknamed as Hanh Phuc (The Happiness Road).
 It is known as the King of the Vietnamese mountain passes.
 The road along the mountainside has romantic, stunning scenery that is ideal destination for riding motorbike.
 The road to the summit, regarded as “Vietnam's Great Wall”, feels like a scene from a fairytale.

 How long is Ma Pi Leng Pass?